 Draft amendments to the Planning Controls and a Draft Planning Agreement

-The City of Parramatta Council is currently exhibiting draft amendments to the Planning Controls and the Draft Planning Agreement for the site at 14-16 Hill Road, Sydney Olympic Park.
+In mid-2021, the City of Parramatta Council exhibited draft amendments to the Planning Controls and the Draft Planning Agreement for the site at 14-16 Hill Road, Sydney Olympic Park.
 These documents seek to redesign the approved masterplan from 2015 and redevelop the site as follows:

 - Six (6) residential towers showing a taller built form across specific building footprints so the same amount of approved residential density of 2,300 apartment dwellings can be built.

 - More open space including a larger foreshore park which is specifically available for comment during this public exhibition.

 - Potential for a food and drink store and new 2,000 square metre retail space in the apartment development.

 - Reserving land for a potential future public transport corridor (light rail or bus route) through the site.

 To learn more about the current plan, proposed plan and proposed infrastructure including the larger foreshore park, please read the Project Summary, Explanatory Note of the Draft Voluntary Planning Agreement and Frequently Asked Questions.
 These documents have been made available in English, Korean and Simplified Chinese.

 본 사업에 관한 정보를 원하는 언어로 살펴보려면 자료 섹션을 참조하시기 바랍니다.

 Public exhibition of the draft amendments to the Planning Controls and the Draft Planning Agreement for the site at 14-16 Hill Road, Sydney Olympic Parks concluded at 5:00pm on Tuesday 6 July 2021.